eliyaoo32/reactive-synthesis-bfss/README.md

 * For each AP in the benchmark, we check if it's dependent on all other variables.
   * If variables are dependent on a subset then they depend on the set itself.
 * For each benchmark we limit the execution time to 40 minutes.
+* The CLI tool to search for dependent variables in a benchmark is implemented in the file [find_dependencies.cpp](src/find_dependencies.cpp).

 * _Optional:_ we can keep search for all dependent variables with the following algorithm,